These slow roasted pumpkin seeds are golden brown, crunchy, and delicious. Don’t toss them — they just might be your new favorite part of pumpkins!

 Storing Roasted Pumpkin Seeds

-- Room Temperature: Store roasted pumpkin seeds in an airtight container in the pantry.
-They will last for serveral months.
+- Room temperature: Store roasted pumpkin seeds in an airtight container in the pantry for up to two weeks.

 - Air Fryer Tortilla Chips – No-guilt tortilla chips